 This means that, by studying for the MBE, you're also studying for the essay portion of the bar exam.
 Because it's almost certain that you'll face at least two MBE subjects in your essays, you're preparing for as much as half of the essay portion alone just by studying MBE subjects.

 The takeaway here is that you must know your MBE subjects to pass the bar exam, especially before you invest too much time in mastering other subjects.
-So at this stage, where you have six weeks to go before the bar exam, make sure you are really digging into MBE subjects.
+So at this stage, make sure you are really digging into MBE subjects.

 Mastering the MBEs now will reward you across the entire bar exam.